I was in a meetup recently and the speaker was discussing relationships.

 Your love for one person doesn’t change your love for another.

 Love is limitless.

-Each love that enters our lives adds to our lives.
+Each love that enters your life adds to your life.

-We understand this with our children.
-We understand this with our friendships.
-Why do we think romantic love must be different?
+You understand this with your children.
+You understand this with your friendships.
+Why do you think romantic love must be different?